-- 7.36.
-Paragraph 8.8 of SSR-2/2 (Rev. 1) [1] states: - "The operating organization shall establish surveillance programmes for ensuring compliance with established operational limits and conditions and for detecting and correcting any abnormal condition before it can give rise to significant consequences for safety." - 7.37.
-The surveillance programmes should ensure that items important to safety continue to perform in accordance with the original design assumptions and intent.
+"The operating organization shall establish surveillance programmes for ensuring compliance with established operational limits and conditions and for detecting and correcting any abnormal condition before it can give rise to significant consequences for safety."

+7.37.
+The surveillance programmes should ensure that items important to safety continue to perform in accordance with the valid design documentation.
 Such programmes should incorporate the results of probabilistic safety assessment and feedback from operating experience.
 The programmes should include evaluations and reviews to detect in a timely manner the degradation and ageing of structures, systems and components that could lead to unsafe conditions.
-These programmes should include monitoring, checks and calibrations, and testing and inspections that complement in-service inspection. - 7.38.
+These programmes should include monitoring, checks and calibrations, and testing and inspections that complement in-service inspection.

+7.38.
 Surveillance programmes should be developed sufficiently in advance of plant commissioning to permit these programmes to be properly implemented as plant items become operational during the commissioning stage, and to ensure that the safety of the plant is not dependent upon untested or unmonitored structures, systems and components.
 Further recommendations on the surveillance programme are provided in DS497E [7].